steltenpower/walk-a-desk/README.md

 * A camera aimed at your face is not welcoming to many.
 * In many situations people wouldn't be willing to put a VR/AR headsets on.
 * Sketching with pencil, on papers you can reshuffle, is awesome for getting a train of thoughts accross quickly
-* Different situations and ways of working allow for differently shaped combinatios of devices
+* Different situations and ways of working allow for differently shaped combinations of devices

 What next?
 * instead of rope, use a proper padded frame (similar to a marching band drum carrier)